Activating More Pixels in Image Super-Resolution Transformer: Experiments

 \subsection{Experimental Setup}

-We use DF2K dataset (DIV2K~\cite{div2k}+Flicker2K~\cite{flicker2k}) as the original training dataset, following the latest publications~\cite{swinir,rcanit}.
+We use DF2K (DIV2K~\cite{div2k}+Flicker2K~\cite{flicker2k}) dataset as the training dataset, since we find that using only DIV2K will lead to overfitting.
 When utilizing pre-training, we adopt ImageNet~\cite{imagenet} following \cite{ipt,edt}.
-For the structure of HAT, the RHAG number and HAB number are both set to 6.
-The channel number of the whole network is set to 180.
+For the structure of HAT, we keep the depth and width the same as SwinIR.
+Specifically, the RHAG number and HAB number are both set to 6.
+The channel number is set to 180.
 The attention head number and window size are set to 6 and 16 for both (S)W-MSA and OCA.
-For the specific hyper-parameters of the proposed modules, we set the weighting factor of CAB output ($\alpha$), the squeeze factor between two convolution layers in CAB ($\beta$), and the overlapping ratio of OCA ($\gamma$) as 0.01, 3 and 0.5, respectively.
-For the larger variant HAT-L, we directly double the depth of HAT by increasing the number of RHAG from 6 to 12.
-To evaluate the quantitative performance, PSNR and SSIM (calculated on the Y channel) are reported.
-More training details can refer to the appendix.
+For the hyper-parameters of the proposed modules, we set the weighting factor in HAB ($\alpha$), the squeeze factor between two convolutions in CAB ($\beta$), and the overlapping ratio of OCA ($\gamma$) as 0.01, 3 and 0.5.
+For the large variant HAT-L, we directly double the depth of HAT by increasing the RHAG number from 6 to 12.
+We also provide a small version HAT-S with fewer parameters and similar computation to SwinIR.
+In HAT-S, the channel number is set to 144 and the depth-wise convolution is used in CAB.
+Five benchmark datasets including Set5~\cite{set5}, Set14~\cite{set14}, BSD100~\cite{bsd100}, Urban100~\cite{urban100} and Manga109~\cite{manga109} are used to evaluate the methods.
+For the quantitative metrics, PSNR and SSIM (calculated on the Y channel) are reported.
+More training details can refer to the \textit{supp.} file.